Hussam-creator/cybersecurity-portfolio/AD Lab/LAB-DEMONSTRATION.md

 A single compromised credential can often become the starting point for further attacks, potentially leading to increased privileges, access to additional systems, and ultimately compromise of the wider domain environment.

-The examples below demonstrate a selection of techniques including credential capture, password cracking, remote access, credential extraction, password spraying, service account attacks, and pass-the-hash authentication.
+The examples below demonstrate a selection of techniques including credential capture, password cracking, remote access, credential extraction, password spraying, and pass-the-hash authentication.

 > Note: This is a small demonstration of the lab's current capabilities.
 I intend to expand it further by adding more users, machines, network segmentation for pivoting practice, and additional vulnerabilities to better simulate a real enterprise environment.